KyleMDailey/Learning-C-Progression/README.md

 The primary references and sources of these projects are: w3schools.com, docs.microsoft.com,
 Sharp, John.
-Microsoft Visual C# Step by Step (Ninth Edition)
+Microsoft Visual C# Step by Step (Ninth Edition), Pearson Education, Inc.